supix/RockApi/README.md

 ## Libraries used

-RockApi uses [SimpleInjector](https://simpleinjector.org/index.html) library to implement the Dependency Inversion principle, according to the SOLID methodology.
+RockApi uses [Simple Injector](https://simpleinjector.org/index.html) library to implement the Dependency Inversion principle, according to the SOLID methodology.
 The great support for generics allows to have a crystal clear infrastructure for injecting action phases as cross-cutting concerns, making heavy use of the [decorator pattern](https://en.wikipedia.org/wiki/Decorator_pattern).

 Logging is implemented by using the [Serilog](https://serilog.net/) library.
 It is highly configurable through a great number of plugins.